asaidimu/go-anansi/README.md

 ### Initializing Persistence

-To interact with your database, you'll need to initialize the SQLite-specific `Mapper` and `QueryExecutor`, then wrap them in `persistence.NewPersistence`.
+To interact with your database, you'll need to initialize a `persistence.DatabaseInteractor` (e.g., `sqlite.SQLiteInteractor`) and then pass it to `persistence.NewPersistence`.

 ```go
 package main